 A full screening assessment will be conducted when the participant attends for the MRI to ensure the safety of the participant.
-This screening will include a pregnancy test for female participants of a child-bearing age prior to them undergoing the scan / injection of the radioactive tracer.
-Potential participants will be advised that they must be willing to use adequate contraception (if appropriate) during the 3 month period between scans.
+For persons of child bearing potential this screening will include the result of the pregnancy test performed in the initial trial eligibility screen.
+Potential participants will be advised that they must be willing to use adequate contraception (if appropriate) during the overlapping 12-week period of using the TVNS device and the 3 month period between scans.